ajacoutot/toad/README.md

 device automounter for OpenBSD hotplugd(8)

 toad (Toad Opens All Devices) is a utility meant to be started from the hotplugd(8) attach and detach scripts.
-It will try to mount all partitions found on the device under /run/media/username/device.
+It will try to mount all partitions found on the device under /run/media/${USER}/device.
+Where

-toad(8) will also try to install the firmware package corresponding to the USB device being attached.
+${USER} is the active user login name and device is the type of the device, usb or cd, followed by its number (from 0 to 9).
+This follows the udev hierarchy in Linux which allows interaction with GLib/GIO's GUnixMount.

+Detection of the currently active user is done using ConsoleKit and DBus, toad will not do anything unless these are properly setup and running.
+Obviously, hotplugd(8) must be running as well.

-Optionally, the toadd(8) optical medium detection daemon that works in conjunction with toad(8) can be used to detect the insertion of a medium in the optical drives of the machine (maximum 2) and mount it automatically.
+toadd(8) is an optical medium detection daemon that works in conjunction with the toad(8) automounter.
+It will detect the insertion of a medium in the optical drives of the machine (maximum 2) by periodically reading their disklabel(8).

 See toad(8) for more information about how to create the hotplugd(8) attach and detach scripts.
 A sample script that can be used as both an attach and a detach